 Later we will disembark the ship, make our way to the airport and fly to Hue.
 Meals included: B,L

 Day 6 Hue

 A full day in Hue means you'll get a real flavour of Vietnam's former capital.
 We'll start with a relaxing cruise along the Perfume River, which takes us to the Thien Mu Pagoda.
 Then, after a little time to look around, we'll continue to the citadel, the ancient seat of royal power.
-We'll explore the former Imperial City, a walled enclosure in which you can find the Purple Forbidden City which was inspired by Beijing's Forbidden City.
-Learn more about the area's intriguing architecture on a tour.
-By now you'll probably be ready for some lunch, so we'll stop to enjoy a vegetarian meal prepared by nuns.
-Later we'll visit the iconic Cat Tuong Quan Zen House, a haven of peace and tranquillity, set amid the Thien An Hill pine forest.
-Then finally, we end our day with a visit to the imposing tomb of Emperor Minh Mang, located in a beautiful setting surrounded by gardens and lakes.Meals included: B,L
+We'll explore the former Imperial Palace and learn more about the area's intriguing architecture, which was inspired by Beijing's Forbidden City.
+By now you'll probably be ready for some lunch, so we'll stop to enjoy a vegetarian meal.
+Later we'll visit the imposing tomb of Emperor Minh Mang, located in a beautiful setting surrounded by gardens and lakes.Meals included: B,L

 Day 8 Hoi An

 Today you will visit a local community project, many of which support street kids and disadvantaged young people by providing them with training for a career in the hospitality industry.
 You'll meet some of the students, learn about different types of local cuisine and then possibly have a go at making some yourself.
 Afterwards, some delicious food made with local ingredients will be served.Meals included: B